These amazing keto blueberry cookies are not only delicious but are super easy to make since they use basic ingredients.

 It’s a recipe for low carb lemon blueberry cookies that even those not doing a keto diet are sure to welcome.

 Keto Blueberry Cookies

-Creating a new recipe for the low carb community is my happy place.
-I just love sharing easy recipes like these blueberry keto-friendly cookies with the hope that it will make the keto diet a delicious breeze.
+Creating a new recipe for the low-carb community is my happy place.
+I just love sharing easy recipes like these blueberry keto-friendly cookies with the hope that they will make the keto diet a delicious breeze.

 I am happy to report that, these cookies fooled the tastebuds of my family even the picky ones!
 It’s why I am confident, you’ll also enjoy it.